ileefmans/stock-sentiment/README.md

 ![Database](https://img.shields.io/badge/Database-MySQL-informational&?style=flat&logo=MySQL&color=informational&logoColor=white)
 ![CI/CD](https://img.shields.io/badge/CI%2FCD-Travis%20CI-lightgrey?&style=flat&logo=Travis-CI&color=yellow&logoColor=yellow)

-*Note that this app is still in production*
+*Note that this app is in the middle stages of production*
 This application scrapes Reddit to extract sentiment for a desired stock and then factors this information into predictions about the stocks future direction.